appcircleio/appcircle-server-diagnostic/README.md

 # Appcircle _Server Diagnostic_ Component

-You can use the Server Diagnostic component for diagnosing the upload speed and server timeout for Appcircle server and runner communication.
+You can use the Server Diagnostic component to diagnose the upload speed and server timeout for Appcircle server and runner communication.
 It is only available in **self-hosted** deployments.

 It performs the following steps: